 Security is a concern shared across all Internet users, companies, and providers.
 The Internet is awash with supposed guides to hacking websites, and the idea of gaining access to a server and its data – including user information – is a huge temptation for would-be fraudsters.
 Anybody that watches the news will have seen high profile cases in which large corporations have suffered from a data breach, losing sensitive customer information.

-Before choosing a web hosting service, be sure to learn about the exact bandwidth limits, and the charges for exceeding that limit.
+Before choosing a web hosting service, be sure to learn about the exact bandwidth limits and the charges for exceeding that limit.
 Many providers will knowingly provide insufficient bandwidth, and rely on their customers exceeding the limits.
 Charges can be on a per MB basis, which for a website with any reasonable needs, will become expensive quickly.
 It’s better to have more bandwidth and not need it, than less and need more.
-Remember to plan not only for your present needs, but for your prospective and future needs that will increase as your website grows.
+Remember to plan not only for your present needs but for your perspective and future needs that will increase as your website grows.